bv7dev/wgpu-lab/README.md

 ```

-## Build and Run Samples
+## Build and Run Samples (WIP)
+I don't know much about how to setup a proper build system for libraries yet.
+I'm hoping for some people more knowledgable about CMake to help me with setting it up.

-wgpu-lab is intended to be included into projects as a Git submodule.
+I intended wgpu-lab to be included into projects as a Git submodule.
-Integration with other build systems should be straightforward.

-The library and sample executables are built using CMake.
-If you're developing the library or
+The goal for the build system is to work out of the box on windows, linux and mac.

+**First Steps:**
+1. clone this repo
+2. create a `libs/` directory inside it
+3. clone `dawn` into the `libs/` dir
+4. switch to branch `chromium/6670`
+5. clone `GLM` and `tinygltf` into `libs` to be able to build the sample executables
+6. after first successful build of everything, manually copy webgpu_dawn.dll from dawn's build directory into `wgpu-lab/build/` to be able to run the exes.

-experimenting with the samples, I recommend using the `CMake Tools` extension for Visual Studio Code
+I recommend using the `CMake Tools` extension for Visual Studio Code
-provided by Microsoft.
-The build system is a work in progress and may evolve over time.
+provided by Microsoft to easily build the project.

 For VS Code users, there's a shared `.vscode/launch.json` configuration file inside this repository.
 This setup allows you to build and run any `.cpp` file located in the `./samples` directory